-Table 2, field 96, Collateral Basket Identifier, identifies the fact that a list (a so-called "collateral basket") has been pre-agreed of securities that will be acceptable as collateral to the collateral-taker, any of which can therefore be selected from the account of a collateral-giver, typically by a tri-party collateral manager, to collateralize a GC (general collateral) repo between the two parties.
-The list is pre-agreed between the parties or could be prescribed by any Trading Venue or CCP that the parties might be using.51
+Table 2, field 96, Collateral Basket Identifier, identifies the fact that any security in a pre-agreed list of securities (a so-called "collateral basket") will be acceptable as collateral to the collateral-taker, any of which can therefore be selected from the account of a collateral-giver, typically by a triparty collateral manager, to collateralize a GC (general collateral) repo between the two parties.
+The list would be pre-agreed between the parties or could be prescribed by a Trading Venue or CCP that the parties might be using.64

 Where the ISINs of the specific securities actually selected by reference to a collateral basket are not known by the parties in time to report by the T+1 deadline and the basket has its own ISIN (often called a "shell" ISIN), this ISIN should be reported in field 2.96.
-The specific ISINs that are subsequently allocated must then be reported in an end-of-day collateral update report (Table 2, field 98, Action Type = COLU) for that repo, no later than S+1, and should be linked to the original loan report by its UTI.52
+The specific ISINs that are subsequently allocated must then be reported in an end-of-day collateral update report (Table 2, field 98, Action Type = COLU) for that repo, no later than S+1, and should be linked to the original loan report by its UTI.65